 Whether your lawn is deteriorating from lack of sunshine, too much heat, or other reasons, it may reach the point in which it is beyond repair, and it may be time to look into a grass seed care routine.
 If your lawn routine is not working for your shaded or full-sun yard, it might be time to look into grass seed care.

 Planting new grass seed may be your best option for restoring your yard.
 Though it may sound like an enormous task, seeding a lawn does not have to be a challenging feat.
 You just need to follow proper grass seed care.
 We can help you successfully start over and grow a new lawn.

 We've discussed how adequate amounts of water are necessary for healthy growth, but just like sunshine, too much can be a bad thing.
 Watering your lawn is not always the way to combat too much sun.
-Too much water can lead to a fungus infested and disease-ridden lawn.
-These grassroots need oxygen, and overwatering can restrict their access to it, causing root rot.
+Too much water can lead to a fungus-infested and disease-ridden lawn.
+Grass roots need oxygen, and overwatering can restrict their access to it, causing root rot.
 Spotting the early signs will stop any further damage to your grass so that you can correct these issues with a liquid grass fertilizer.

 The ideal amount of water for your lawn is around one to two inches per week during the growing season.
 To ensure your grass is receiving enough water, we recommend sticking to a watering routine or using sprinklers.
 Pre-scheduled sprinkler systems make watering easy and convenient.
-To be sure the water is well-received by your grass, opt to schedule watering in the cooler hours of the morning or late evening.
-Try to stick to these lawn watering rules for shaded grass care, too.
+To be sure the water is well-received by your grass, opt to schedule watering in the cooler hours of the morning.
+Try to stick to these lawn watering rules for shaded grass, too.

 If your grass needs more hydration, you can easily change the frequency and duration of watering sessions.
 If you live in an area that receives a lot of rainfall, be sure to take this into account.
 To ensure your lawn is receiving enough hydration, check out everything you need to know about watering your lawn.